singularit-de/django-rest-aggregation/README.md

 ### Aggregation Field

 The aggregation field is the field to aggregate on.
-It can be used by adding the **aggregationField** parameter to the request URL.
+It can be used by adding the **aggregation_field** parameter to the request URL.
 This is a mandatory parameter for the **sum**, **average**, **minimum** and **maximum** aggregations.
 Both model fields and annotated fields can be used.

-        /book/aggregation/?aggregation=sum&aggregationField=price
+        /book/aggregation/?aggregation=sum&aggregation_field=price

-You gan also use the double underscore notation to aggregate on related model fields.
+You can also use the double underscore notation to aggregate on related model fields.

-        /book/aggregation/?aggregation=sum&aggregationField=author__age
+        /book/aggregation/?aggregation=sum&aggregation_field=author__age

-If the aggregation is sum or average, the aggregation field needs to be a numeric field.
-If the aggregation is min or max, the aggregation field needs to be a date or numeric field.
+If the aggregation is sum or average, the aggregation field must be a numeric field.
+If the aggregation is min or max, the aggregation field must be date or numeric field.

 ## Grouping